chmouel/go-simple-uploader/README.md

 # GO Simple Uploader

-A simple uploader in GO, is is meant to be deployed in a container behind a nginx deployment but you can deploy it as you wish.
+A simple uploader in GO, meant to be deployed in a container behind a nginx protected environment, but you can deploy it as you wish.

 I mainly deploy it to OpenShift which handles for me the building of the source the deployment with a nginx server and observability etc..
 See the OpenShift